 However, for a content creator getting banned from Pinterest means that their domain or account is marked (flagged) and unless Pinterest removes it, there is no way the same website will ever create a new account and start driving traffic from Pinterest again.

 How do I reactivate my Pinterest account?

-First, no need to panic if you are a genuine content creator and not a spammer.
+First, no need to panic if your Pinterest account suspended and you are a genuine content creator and not a spammer.
 Just remember that all platforms, especially those in the active growth and development stage (as Pinterest) can have system glitches and mistakes can happen.

 Steps to get your Pinterest account Reinstated ASAP